ttbarnes/Portrolio/README.md

 - Responsive - 3 main breakpoints
 - Responsive/dynamic height calculation and resizing
 - Responsive Vertical Overlay (scrolling a list of vertical images will always show 3x images, with a fixed overlay.
 This overlay will show/hide depending on the before() and after() elements from the overall portrolio div wrapper (these elements can be changed in the plugin options)
-- Active Hover States with Dimming and ToolTip (also with sliding)
+- Active Hover States with Dimming, ToolTip and Popup
 - Columns handler (3,6)
 - Colour schemes (light/dark blue, black, white, grey, or none)